AlexxIT/go2rtc/README.md

 - `killsignal` - signal which will be sent to stop the process (numeric form)
 - `killtimeout` - time in seconds for forced termination with sigkill
 - `backchannel` - enable backchannel for two-way audio
+- `starttimeout` - time in seconds for waiting first byte from RTSP

 ```yaml
 streams: